 It is strongly recommended that all students consider taking more than the required three years of science.
-It is felt that basic scientific information and processes will be valuable for all students, whether they are planning post-secondary schooling or not.
+Basic scientific information and processes will be valuable for all students, whether they are planning post-secondary schooling or not.
 Most courses are laboratory oriented so that the student can gain first-hand experience doing science.